Plan Your Future Maryland Vacation

 Looking to ease into the outdoors?
 Start with a weekend at Yogi Bear’s Jellystone Park in Hagerstown.
 Cabins have screened porches and all the essentials of home, and the park’s organized activities for the wee ones will let mom and dad get some down time.
 Looking to get a little closer to nature?
 Pitch a tent at Assateague State Park where the sounds of crashing waves and the whinnies of the island’s famous wild beach horses will thrill children of all ages.

 Kayaking is a great way to follow the numerous water trails of the Potomac and Patuxent rivers in St. Mary’s County.
 In nearby Charles County, check out Mallow’s Bay, the sunken home of nearly 230 World War I-era ships.
 The Choptank and Tuckahoe Rivers Trail on the Eastern Shore includes Frederick Douglass’ birthplace.
 Tubing is available on Antietam Creek and the Gunpowder River.
 The Monocacy Scenic River Water Trail covers 41 miles through Civil War sites.
-Water trails also cover the Middle and Upper Potomac River and C&O Canal.
-Western Maryland’s New Germany State Park offers kayaks, paddleboats and rowboats to explore the 13-acre lake’s diverse wildlife habitat.
 The Captain John Smith Chesapeake National Historic Trail traces his journey along the Chesapeake.

 For rafters, the Youghiogheny River’s Class IV and V rapids offer some of the best white water in the world.
 The Savage River in Garrett County has been home to white-water world championships and Olympic trials, and several times a year the U.S. Army Corps of Engineers schedules dam releases for white-water recreation.